-Relationship OCD is a subtype of Obsessive-Compulsive Disorder that can cause you to doubt your relationship, your partner, or you as a partner for countless hours, everyday.
-Several of these intrusive thoughts, known as obsessions, fill your day with worry, distress and panic.
-It feels as if these thoughts and uncomfortable feelings will never stop unless you do something to confirm that these thoughts are wrong or to make sure that your fears aren’t true.
+These intrusive thoughts, feelings, urges, and doubts are known as obsessions, and they can fill your day with worry, distress and panic.
+Whereas someone without OCD may be better able to accept these uncomfortable thoughts, remain committed to their relationship, and feel generally in control of how they see their partner, OCD takes hold of these sorts of doubts, making them feel like urgent threats.
+It feels as if these thoughts and uncomfortable feelings will never stop unless you do something to confirm that they’re wrong or to make sure that your fears aren’t true.
 As a result, you engage in actions or mental routines called compulsions.

 Compulsions can be defined as purposeful and repetitive physical or mental actions that a person feels compelled to do in order to relieve distress, eliminate uncertainty, or prevent a feared outcome from happening.
 These actions are usually very specific and often have their own strict rules.